What’s next for Kavanaugh Supreme Court nomination as Trump orders FBI investigation?

 That’s up to Republican Senate Majority Leader Mitch McConnell of Kentucky.

-With just 51 Republicans in the chamber, McConnell can’t afford to lose more than two members from his party if the undecided Democrats also vote against the nominee.
+But with just 51 Republicans in the chamber, McConnell can’t afford to lose two votes from his party if the undecided Democrats also vote against the nominee.
 That means that if more than two members of his caucus support an FBI investigation before a vote, there’s little choice but to let one go ahead.

 McConnell pointed to the Judiciary Committee statement requesting an FBI investigation that lasts no more than a week, the Louisville Courier Journal reports, suggesting a vote could come soon after.